jeya-maria-jose/KiU-Net-pytorch/README.md

  <a href="https://arxiv.org/abs/2006.04878"> Paper </a> |  <a href="https://sites.google.com/view/kiunet/home"> Project Page </a>

-Official Pytorch Code for the paper "KiU-Net: Towards Accurate Segmentation of Biomedical Images using Over-complete Representations" , appearing in MICCAI 2020 and it Journal Extension:
+Official Pytorch Code for the paper "KiU-Net: Towards Accurate Segmentation of Biomedical Images using Over-complete Representations" , presented at MICCAI 2020 and its

+Journal Extension:
 "KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation" (Under Review)

 # About this repo: